danhellem/github-actions-issue-to-work-item/README.md

 # GitHub Issue to Work Item
-Create a Work Item on an Azure Board when a Security Vulnerability is found
+Create a Work Item on an Azure Board when a GitHub Issue is created

 ## Outputs